ycexiao/scikit-package/doc/source/tutorials/level-5-tutorial.rst

 (Optional) Set up default prompt values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When creating new projects in level 3, 4 or 5, you will be prompted to enter the values for some variables, like ``maintainer_name``, ``maintainer_email`` and ``maintainer_github_username``.
-If the default prompt values are mostly what you want, you can save a lot of troubles typing and examining.
+These prompt have default values in the package.
+It can save your time and reduce errors if you can change the default values that are more relevant for your installation of ``scikit-package``.

-To set up your own better default promprt values, please refer to :ref:`faq-set-default-prompt-value`.
+To set up your own default promprt values, please refer to :ref:`faq-set-default-prompt-value`.

 Ready for public release?